Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Results and Discussion

 where $R_F$ represents the Fresnel reflectivity of an ideal, sharp surface and $\rho_e^{\infty}$ is the electron density of the bulk media far away from the substrate \cite{russell_x-ray_1990}.
 Here, we take $\rho_e^\infty = \rho_{e,s} = 0.33\ e\ \mathrm{\angstrom}^{-3}$ as the value of water.
 The local electron density $\rho_e(z)$ can be calculated from the distribution of each species $\alpha$ based on the following linear combination: $\rho_e(z) = \sum_{\alpha}\rho_{e,\alpha}\phi_\alpha(z)$. $\alpha$ includes the protein, solvent, and \ch{SiO2} substrate with the corresponding electron densities $\rho_{e,\alpha}$ as 0.95 $e\ \mathrm{\angstrom}^{-3}$, 0.33 $e\ \mathrm{\angstrom}^{-3}$, and 2.32 $e\ \mathrm{\angstrom}^{-3}$, respectively \cite{braslau_surface_1985}.

 The density profiles obtained from our theory can be used to investigate the evolution of the scattering intensity with changing ionic strength.
 Fig.~\ref{fig:refs} plots the reflectivity (normalized by the Fresnel reflectivity $R_F$) for different $I$.
 At $I = 4$ mM, $R(Q_z)$ is nearly featureless, indicating the absence of any condensed layer.
 For $I \geq 6$ mM, $R(Q_z)$ exhibits an oscillatory signature, which signifies the existence of a condensed layer.
 In this regime, it can be clearly seen from Fig.~\ref{fig:refs} that the ionic strength affects both the periodicity and amplitude of the oscillations.
 The increase in periodicity (denoted by $\Delta Q_z$) with $I$ indicates that the condensed layer becomes thinner since the layer thickness $d$ is characterized by the inverse of the periodicity (i.e., $d=2\pi / \Delta Q_z$).
 On the other hand, the increase in the amplitude of the oscillations signifies condensed layers with sharper interfaces.
+Using reflectivity spectroscopy, similar oscillatory signatures have been observed in neutral polymer brushes in the presence of a condensed layer \cite{reinhardt_fine-tuning_2013, laloyaux_surface_2010, yim_evidence_2005}.
 Our results demonstrate the effectiveness of reflectivity spectroscopy in detecting the morphological change of protein brushes in terms of the existence and microstructure of the condensed layer.